hostralia/assessment/README.md

 "# assessment"
 This is assessment project for TAFE.
-Can be used by studnets
+Can be used by students

 thanks